JohnKendrick/PDielec/Sphinx/software.rst

 Scenario Tabs
 -------------

 There can be more than one *Scenario Tab*.
-Each one specifies a particular material, method or particle shape which will be used in the *Plotting Tab*.
+Each one specifies a particular material, method or particle shape which will be used for the calculation of the effective medium.
+The results of the calculations will be shown in the *Plotting Tab*.

 .. _fig-scenarioTab: